25Lilly/Path-Planning-for-Robotic-Hypertrophic-Laser-Scar-Therapy/README.md

   * Laser hits
   * Local temperatures
   * Adjacency effects
-* The structure is reused by both planning algorithms.
+* The structure is used by both planning algorithms.

 ## 6. Reinforcement Learning (Q-Learning)